jiangyuezhao05/jiangyuezhao05.github.io/_pages/about.md

 I enjoy reading and writing very much, usually in Chinese.

-I hope this webiste to be a good start for me to share my opinions and thoughts on daily life, study, and research, whatever, in English. :)
+I hope this webiste to be a good start for me to share my opinions and thoughts on daily life, study and research, whatever, in English. :)